JohnG-001/dbVar/sandbox/human_non_redundant/ins/README_ins.md

 # Questions or feedback

 * Please email John Garner at dbvar-dev@ncbi.nlm.nih.gov
-* Please also consider creating an issue on this GitHub page.
+* Please create an issue on this GitHub page.

 # Thanks!